WadeBarnes/indy-node/docs/source/NewNetwork/CreateDID.md

    All following commands are executing inside the cli.
 2. Create a wallet with `wallet create wallet_name key=<wallet_key>`

    Where wallet_key is a secure key that only you should know.
 Quotes are not required for this key.
 Save it in a secure place for later use.
-You will use it every time you need to run Trustee commands.
+You will use it every time you need to send transactions to the ledger from the cli.
 3. `wallet open wallet_name key=<wallet_key>`
 4. `did new seed=<SEED>`
    If you have lost your original seed or have never created one, then create a new one.
 This seed is used to regenerate your DID and to add your DID to your wallet(s).